Kurento/doc-kurento-jsonrpc/source/glossary.rst

         `WebSocket <https://www.websocket.org/>`__ specification (developed as
         part of the HTML5 initiative) defines a full-duplex single socket connection over which messages can be sent between client and server.

+    WSS
+    WebSockets Secure
+        `WebSocket <https://www.websocket.org/>`__ specification (developed as
+        part of the HTML5 initiative) defines a full-duplex single socket connection over which messages can be sent between client and server.